OfficeDev/Microsoft-Teams-Samples/samples/msgext-link-unfurling-meeting/csharp/README.md

 ---
 page_type: sample
-description: This sample illustrates a common scenario where a user shares a link to a resource with a group of users, and they collaborate to review it in a meeting.
+description: This sample demonstrates a C# bot that enables users to share and collaboratively review links in Microsoft Teams meetings.
 products:
 - office-teams
 - office